sdecamillis/sdecamillis.github.io/_pages/research.md

 ### Sugar-base charge transfer

-The experimental study of fragmentation processes in ionised molecules is fundamental to learn more about molecular reactivity and predict the likehood of specific dissociative pathways.
+The experimental study of fragmentation processes in ionised molecules is fundamental to learn more about molecular reactivity and predict the likelihood of specific dissociative pathways.

 In this project, the fragmentation of nucleosides was explored specifically upon ionisation induced by either photon- or proton- irradiation.
 These experiments demonstrated how the binding energy of local sub-structures determines the charge localisation upon dissociative ionisation.

 >![Diagram of charge transfer](/assets/research/charge_transfer.png)
->*Diagram of the charge transfer occurring in amino-acids upon exposure to ionisating radiation.*
+>*The fragmentation process of nucleosides prompted by ionising radiation is influenced by the binding energy of the sugar moiety, effectively determining the charge localisation upon ionisation.*
 {: style="width: 55%; font-size: 0.9rem;"}

 References: